marketao/marketao.github.io/index.md

 ## Research Papers
 - Odlová, Markéta.
 "The Effects of Gendered and Ethnicised Conscription on Political and Civic Life: The Case of Israeli Circassian and Druze Citizens" **(WORKING PAPER)**
 - Odlová, Markéta.
 "Ethnic Military Recruitment Dataset: Introducing a New Dataset and Its Use" **(WORKING PAPER)**
 - Odlová, Markéta.
-"The Impact of Conscription on Women’s Citizenship: the Case of Finland and Sweden" **(WORKING PAPER)**
+"The Impact of Conscription on Women’s Citizenship: the Case of Norway and Sweden" **(WORKING PAPER)**
 - Odlová, Markéta.
 "The Israeli Druze: Military Service as a Tool to Influence Domestic and Foreign Policy" **(WORKING PAPER)**

 ## Teaching Experience
-- **2023/2024: POU11011, POU11012 Introduction to Political Science A&B**,<br>
+- **2023/2024: POU11011, POU11012 Introduction to Political Science A&B**<br>
 	1st year UG module, lectured by Emanuel Coman & Liam Kneafsey, Department of Political Science, Trinity College Dublin<br>
   - <em>Head Teaching Assistant</em>
-- **2022/2023: POU11011, POU11012 Introduction to Political Science A&B**,<br>
+- **2022/2023: POU11011, POU11012 Introduction to Political Science A&B**<br>
-	1st year UG module, lectured by Liam Kneafsey, Department of Political Science, Trinity College Dubli<br>
+	1st year UG module, lectured by Liam Kneafsey, Department of Political Science, Trinity College Dublin<br>
   - <em> Head Teaching Assistant</em> 🏆 awarded the Dermot McAleese Award for outstanding commitment to teaching and learning at the School of Social Sciences and Philosophy
-- **2021/2022: POU22021, POU22022 International Relations A&B**,<br>
+- **2021/2022: POU22021, POU22022 International Relations A&B**<br>
-	2st year UG module, lectured by William Phelan, Department of Political Science, Trinity College Dubli<br>
+	2st year UG module, lectured by William Phelan, Department of Political Science, Trinity College Dublin<br>
   - <em>Teaching Assistant</em>
-- **2020/2021: POU11011, POU11012 Introduction to Political Science A&B**,<br>
+- **2020/2021: POU11011, POU11012 Introduction to Political Science A&B**<br>
 	1st year UG module, lectured by Emanuel Coman & Liam Kneafsey, Department of Political Science, Trinity College Dublin<br>
   - <em>Teaching Assistant</em>